Sustainability interventions in nursing wards

 Intervention

-Reduce the use of medication cups by assigning one cup per patient and reusing it for multiple doses.
+Reduce the use of medication cups by making a medicine cup patient-specific and reusable.

-Exclusion: Reuse of medication cups is not suitable for liquids or crushed medication.
+Exclusion: Reusing medicine cups is not suitable for drinks and ground medication.

 Implementation approach